ekvll/npy2mat/README.md

 # NPY to MAT Converter

-A simple GUI-based tool for converting `.npy` files to `.mat` files using Python's PySimpleGUI, NumPy, and SciPy libraries.
+A simple GUI-based tool for converting NumPy `.npy` files to MATLAB `.mat` files using Python's PySimpleGUI, NumPy, and SciPy libraries.

 ## Features